MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsTeamsUpgradePolicy.md

 This cmdlet enables admins to apply TeamsUpgradePolicy to either individual users or to set the default for the entire organization.

 **[NOTE]** Earlier versions of this cmdlet used to support -MigrateMeetingsToTeams option.
-This option has been deprecated in newer versions of the module.
+This option is removed in newer versions of the module.
 Tenants must run Start-CsExMeetingMigration.
 Please see [Start-CsExMeetingMigrationService](https://learn.microsoft.com/en-us/powershell/module/skype/start-csexmeetingmigration?view=skype-ps).

-Office 365 provides all relevant instances of TeamsUpgradePolicy via built-in, read-only policies.
+Microsoft Teams provides all relevant instances of TeamsUpgradePolicy via built-in, read-only policies.
 The built-in instances are listed below.

 |Identity|Mode|NotifySfbUsers|Comments|
 |---|---|---|---|